ann-kilzer/LGTM-cat/README.md

 1. Get your favorite Cat photo (Please only use images where you have the rights to the images) No AI images allowed in this project.
 Real :cat: only

 2. Add LGTM to the image.
-Feel free to use this [Canva](todo) template.
+Feel free to use this [Canva](https://www.canva.com/design/DAG6c0pAovk/gOpYPZ7NUC-ccdauc5ANmA/edit) template.
 Ensure good color contrast for accessibility.
 Try to keep the image size under 1MB.
-You can use Canva or imagemagik to resize.
+You can use Canva or [imagemagick](https://imagemagick.org/) to resize.
 Save as a PNG or JPG.

 3. Clone this repo

-4. Add your image to the `/images` folder, giving it a name in the format `cat-name-[number].png`
+4. Add your image to the `/images` folder, giving it a name in the format `[cat name]-[number].png`

 5. Copy the following markdown and add to this README.
 Replace `<image name>` with the name of your file.
 Replace the H3 `### <Cat Name> <Number>` with the corresponding name and number.